 Tonia Karagiannis was admitted into practice in 1989 having graduated from the University of Adelaide with a Bachelor of Laws and a Bachelor of Economics in 1988.

 Tonia has extensive experience in the law.
 Her main areas of practice are Estate Litigation, Wills, Probate and Estate Administration.

 Tonia is fluent in Greek and regularly advises clients of Greek-speaking backgrounds, in particular, for Wills, Enduring Powers of Attorney and Advance Care Directive forms.

-She is a member of the Succession Law Committee of the Law Society of South Australia and the South Australian Chapter of the Hellenic Australian Lawyers Association.
+She has been a member of the Succession Law Committee of the Law Society of South Australia and is currently a committee member of the South Australian Chapter of the Hellenic Australian Lawyers Association.